softwaresecured/burp-selenium-scripter/README.md

 - You might need to add delays for JavaScript events to happen
 - Scripts will always be disabled on project load because the script execution environment isn't locked down

-# Advanced case with MFA / authorization header
+# Advanced case with MFA or Authorization Headers
 Login flows that require the insertion of MFA tokens can be handled with [Multi-TOTP Authenticator](https://github.com/portswigger/multi-totp-authenticator).
 Simply set the MFA code in the flow to something unique like "321123" and it will be replaced whenever an MFA token is required.

-To handle tracking of header based session tokens after authentication [Hotpatch](https://github.com/portswigger/hotpatch) can be used.
+To handle tracking of header-based session tokens after authentication [Hotpatch](https://github.com/portswigger/hotpatch) can be used.
 By creating a "reader" script you can catch tokens provided after login and store them for later use.
 A "writer" script can then be used to update the tokens in requests that flow through the proxy.

-## Hotpatch: Http Response received handler ( reader )
+## Hotpatch: Http Response received Handler ( Reader script )

 ```javascript
 var RequestToBeSentAction = Packages.burp.api.montoya.http.handler.RequestToBeSentAction;